Specular: Towards Secure, Trust-minimized Optimistic Blockchain Execution: An EVM-native proof scheme

 \subsubsection{Other components}

 There are some additional types of components inside the intra-transaction state, most of which are used for proving specific opcodes.
-For example, for \texttt{LOG} opcodes, we accumulate all the logs emitted using a hash chain for the receipt calculation; for \texttt{SELFDESTRUCT} opcode we accumulate all the accounts that are self-destructed for transaction finalization; for \texttt{BLOCKHASH} opcode we use the Merkle proof of the block hash tree to attest to the consistency of block hashes of previous blocks.
+For example, for \texttt{LOG} opcodes, we accumulate all the logs emitted using a hash chain for the receipt calculation; for \texttt{SELFDESTRUCT} opcode we accumulate all the accounts that are self-destructed for transaction finalization; for \texttt{BLOCKHASH} opcode we use the Merkle proof of the block hash tree to authenticates block hashes of previous blocks.